 The murals are designed to empower the public to reimagine a criminal justice system that is more than “just us.”
 To my surprise, they helped me reimagine a Thomas Paine Plaza without the Rizzo statue.
 The sheer size of the murals and the facial expressions are a silent rebuke to the monument to racial injustice.
 Tellingly, the family-commissioned hunk of junk has to be caged to protect it from the public.

 After a night out on “the Strip,” folks would stop by Foo Foo’s Steak House to pick up a mammajamma sandwich to eat on the way home.
-The restaurant was located on the corner of 52nd and Locust streets.
+The restaurant was located on the Strip in West Philly.

 In his autobiography, You Only Rock Once, Jerry Blavat, “the Geator with the Heator,” shared memories of Sammy Davis Jr.: